frintjs/frint-props/packages/frint-props/README.md

 )(app);
 ```

-The argument `app` can now accessed inside our function like this:
+The argument `app` can now be accessed inside our function like this:

 ```js
 withFoo() {